lightly-ai/lightly/docs/source/docker/getting_started/hardware_recommendations.rst

 Hardware recommendations
 ========================

-Lightly worker is usually run on dedicated hardware or in the cloud on a compute instance which is specifically spun up to run Lightly Worker standalone.
+The Lightly Worker is usually run on dedicated hardware or in the cloud on a compute instance which is specifically spun up to run Lightly Worker standalone.
 Our recommendations on the hardware requirements of this compute instance are